Help us create a better website experience with your feedback.

 Take Our Website Survey

-Please note that drop-ins are brief discussions focused on course selection for the Summer 2022 semester.
+Please note that drop-ins are brief discussions focused on course selection for the Fall 2023 semester.
 Some topics may require a follow-up appointment.
-Appointments for more in depth academic, career, and transfer planning for the Fall 2022 semester will resume the week of June 6.
+Appointments for more in depth academic, career, and transfer planning will resume the week of September 4th.

 Phone: (847) 543-2060